 Prairie View A&M University

 In as much as we have evolved into a "color-blind" society, issues of race still play a significant role in approaching several social problems.
 Race plays a critical role in the field of psychotherapy.
 African-Americans and other minorities have contented with social pressures and challenges that have impacted their mental health and wellness.
 Issues of structural and institutional racism have impacted how minority groups view therapy and how often they seek a therapist's services.
-Over time, several research has attempted to delve into the issue of people of color and psychotherapy, the role of skin color in psychology, how race influences the field of psychotherapy, and its impact on the perception of therapy and therapists.
+Over time, several researchers have attempted to delve into the issue of people of color and psychotherapy, the role of skin color in psychology, how race influences the field of psychotherapy, and its impact on the perception of therapy and therapists.

 For this paper, I will annotate several pieces of literature that deal with the issue of race and psychotherapy, drawing out critical information, relations and examining its relevance to the field of therapy today.